aldolat/posts-in-sidebar/README.md

 * Code optimization.
 * The class for the custom container class is now sanitized.
-* The custom container receives now only a CSS class.
+* The custom container receives now only a single CSS class.

 ### 1.16.1 ###